-Regulations 293 to 300 of the Medicines Regulations implement into UK law the EU rules on the promotion of medicinal products and also interactions between pharmaceutical companies and healthcare professionals.
-The legal position in the United Kingdom concerning communications or activities of pharmaceutical companies involving prescribers and payers is therefore the same as in the EU, and contains a broad prohibition on the offer to healthcare professionals of unlawful inducements to prescribe.
-However, the prohibition excludes financial trade practices, such as discounts, that were in common usage in the industry before 1 January 1993.
+Regulations 293 to 300 of the Medicines Regulations implement into UK law the EU rules on the promotion of medicinal products and interactions between pharmaceutical companies and healthcare professionals.
+The legal position concerning communications or activities of pharmaceutical companies involving prescribers and payers is therefore the same in the United Kingdom as in the European Union, and contains a broad prohibition on the offer to healthcare professionals of unlawful inducements to prescribe.
+However, the prohibition excludes financial trade practices, such as discounts, that were in common use in the industry before 1 January 1993.